2000 Million people have no access to clean water

 There are different options on the market, like a floating unit along the coast.
-Countries with a hot climate might need more water.
-It rains less so there are not too many options.
+Countries with a tropical climate might need more water.
+It rains less, so there are not too many options.
 Egypt is planning to construct 16 desalination plants.

 This book can explain what solutions are available in extreme situations where water is needed.

 The idea of sea water desalination plants is not new but now there are these light, portable, mobile desalination plants.
 You can use them for private houses, clinics, or factories.
 They function wherever you need clean water.
 On a ship or in remote areas.

 For those of you that are interested and do not mind a more technical book, I think this will be an excellent choice.

 With enough energy, water can be evaporated and then condensed to produce pure water.
 But this is very energy intensive and not practicable.
 The desalination process, generally speaking, removes salts and minerals from seawater through a process of ultrafine filtration (reverse osmosis.)